fenivana/cookie.js/README.md

 - `remove(name: string, options?: Options)`: Removes the cookie with the specified name, using the specified options.

 ### `Options`
-Representing the different options that can be set for a cookie, including:
+Please refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) for more information on the options that can be set for a cookie.

   - `domain`: A `string` representing the domain for the cookie.
   - `expires`: A `number`, `string`, or `Date` object representing when the cookie should expire.
 If specified as a `number`, it is interpreted as a timestamp (the number of **milliseconds** since midnight at the beginning of January 1, 1970, UTC — a.k.a. the epoch).
 If specified as a `string`, it should adhere to the format returned by the `Date.toUTCString()` method.

   - `maxAge`: A `number` representing the maximum age of the cookie in **seconds**.
-  - `partitioned`: A `boolean` indicating whether the cookie is partitioned.
+  - `partitioned`: A `boolean` indicating whether the cookie should be stored using partitioned storage.
+See [Cookies Having Independent Partitioned State (CHIPS)](https://developer.mozilla.org/en-US/docs/Web/Privacy/Partitioned_cookies) for more details.
   - `path`: A `string` representing the path for the cookie.
-  - `samesite`: A `string` representing the SameSite attribute for the cookie.
-The possible values for this attribute are `lax`, `strict`, or `none`.
+  - `sameSite`: A `string` representing the SameSite attribute for the cookie.
+The possible values for this attribute are `Lax`, `Strict`, or `None`.
   - `secure`: A `boolean` indicating whether the cookie should be transmitted over secure channels only.

 ## License